 Welcome to the page for

-Goin’ Down De Mont: A History of Rock Concerts at Leicester’s De Montfort Hall
+Goin’ Down De Mont: A People’s History of Rock Concerts at Leicester’s De Montfort Hall

 the forthcoming book by author and rock historian Bruce Pegg.

 Fast forward to 2021.
-Richard Houghton, my old college friend from Loughborough University and himself an author of numerous books compiling fan accounts of seeing their favorite bands, contacted me and asked if I would like to turn the blog posts into a book to be published by his company, Spenwood Books.
+Richard Houghton, my old college friend from Loughborough University and himself an author of numerous people’s histories of well-known rock bands, contacted me and asked if I would like to turn the blog posts into a book to be published by his company, Spenwood Books.

 I readily agreed and began work on Goin’ Down De Mont.

-About Goin’ Down De Mont: The De Montfort Hall has enjoyed an incredibly rich history, playing host to the greatest names in modern popular music.
-From Buddy Holly’s appearance on 16 March 1958 through to legendary shows by The Beatles, The Rolling Stones and Bob Dylan in the early sixties, from groundbreaking performances by Pink Floyd and Genesis in the early 70s to cutting-edge appearances by The Clash and Blondie later that decade, and from numerous Marillion shows recorded at the venue to Kasabian’s triumphant homecoming gigs in the 2000s, the Hall’s stage has been graced by the famous and the influential alike.
+The De Montfort Hall has enjoyed an incredibly rich history, playing host to the greatest names in modern popular music.
+From Buddy Holly’s appearance on 16 March 1958 through to legendary shows by The Beatles, The Rolling Stones and Bob Dylan in the early sixties; from groundbreaking performances by Pink Floyd and Genesis in the early 70s to cutting-edge appearances by The Clash and Blondie later that decade; and from numerous Marillion shows recorded at the venue to Kasabian’s triumphant homecoming gigs in the 2000s, the Hall’s stage has been graced by the famous and the influential alike.

-These stories will be accompanied by an essay documenting the Hall’s history, the changes in rock tours from the package shows of the 50s and 60s to the full-blown multimedia productions of the mid 70s and beyond that the Hall bore witness to, and the Hall’s acoustics and ambience, features that endeared it to generations of concert goers and musicians alike.
+These stories will be accompanied by an essay documenting the Hall’s history, the ways rock tours changed from the package shows of the 50s and 60s to the full-blown multimedia productions of the mid 70s, and the Hall’s acoustics and ambience, features that endeared it to generations of concert goers and musicians alike.

 Publication is expected sometime toward the end of 2022.
 Updates on the book’s progress and definitive publication information will be published both here and posts in the Goin’ Down De Mont Facebook group.